 CT scan: CT scan of cervical spine may show a narrow spinal canal.

 MRI scan: MRI can show the presence of hematoma, impingement from bone or intervertebral disc.
 More on pathophysiology and presentation of SCI

 There is no cure for central cord syndrome.
 Treatment is usually supportive and includes medical and surgical treatment as well as physical therapy.
-Indications for surgery are rare and need for surgical treatment has to be individualized.
+Doctors rarely do surgery on CCS patients.
 Physical therapy mainly helps to preserve the range of motion.
 Often the patient does recover function, but that is natural healing of the body and not due to anything the doctors do.

 It is common for some but not all function to be recovered over time.
 If the syndrome was caused by trauma, prognosis is better than if it is related to tissue degeneration from another cause.
 Patient receiving treatment soon after onset recover better, too.
 Walking is recovered in most cases with some residual disability.
 Improvement starts in the legs, followed by the bladder and is lastly seen in the arms.
 Younger people generally do better than older people when it comes to recovering function.